 The user is then meant to use the 16:9 option on their display to fill out the image to the proper dimensions, as it’ll look overly skinny otherwise.
 I’ve always just used Screen Fit mode for everything to get the original image without any stretching, but in this very specific case you do actually have to stretch the image to see it as it was meant to be displayed.
 The screenshots in this article and most others on this site were captured before I learned about all this, so the aspect ratio is a bit off and you get the pillarbox borders.

-There is also 240p, which was used until the 5th generation of consoles, but that is more of a programming trick than an actual resolution.
-Instead of sending out two interlaced fields, the console would only render a single field consisting of alternating lines and leave the rest of the lines blank.
+Finally, there is 240p, which was widely used on earlier consoles but mostly fell to the wayside from the Dreamcast and PS2 onward.
+To be exact, 240p is more of a video trick than an actual resolution.
+Instead of sending out two interlaced fields as is the norm for 480i, the console would only render a single field consisting of alternating lines and leave the rest of the lines blank.
 This is how the distinctive scanline effect with alternating bright and dark lines, beloved by NTSC region retro gamers in particular (the effect is less noticeable on a higher-res PAL screen), came to be.
-Unfortunately, modern HDTVs treat 240p as 480i which results in some rather unpleasant artifacts, if they even support the mode at all.
+Unfortunately, modern HDTVs treat 240p incorrectly and attempt to deinterlace it like they would any 480i signal, which results in some rather unpleasant artifacts.
+That is if they even support the mode at all.

-Phew!
+Right!
 That was a lot of technical jargon to slog through, but hopefully you got the gist of it because now we’re going to look at how this stuff relates to retro gaming in the year 2018.
 The focus in this part of the article is on the PAL and NTSC video standards as we’ll be spending plenty of time with interlaced and progressive video resolutions once we get to video upscalers in a future writeup, but I figured I would at least explain the differences between interlaced and progressive video in this part since I knew I’d have to talk about those video modes at some point.
-But yes, we’ll go back to PAL and NTSC for now.
+Right now, we’ll go back to PAL and NTSC.

 If you are fine with doing your retro gaming on a PAL system even after the horror stories I recounted earlier, that is completely fine and, frankly, the easiest route by far if you’re a PAL gamer.
 You don’t have to worry about refresh rates, voltages, overseas shipping costs or anything like that, and you get to play all those old games just the way they were back then!
 If you are satisfied with 50 Hz gaming, then absolutely go with that.